 Helping CFOs plan through changeable conditions

-What will happen in July?
-Can the Brexometer return from the dark side?
+How will the other factors change over the coming weeks?
+What will October bring?
+Can the Brexometer stay above 5.00?
 Keep following the Brexometer to find out.

 What makes up the Accountagility Index (AAX)?

 The data used to calculate the Accountagility Index are based on eleven key factors, all derived from a diverse range of independent and credible sources